deivgin/software-engineering-models-methods/tla/notes.md

 [] - Function.
 Similar to dictionaries and mappings in programming.
 For each Value in a given set, it maps an output value.

-Invariant == Bool - defines invariants that must be true in every system state.

 \A - for all.
 "Universal quantification".

+value' - value prime, represents new value after action is performed.

+### Operators

 == - definition operator.
 Associates identifier with an expression.

+### Logical Conditions

-/\ - logical AND condition.
+/\ - AND.

-value' - value prime, represents new value after action is performed.
+### Temporal operators

+[] - Always. []P means that P is true in every state of the behavior.
+<> - Eventually. <>P means that P eventually is true in some future state.
+~> - Leads to.
+P ~> Q means that whenever P becomes true, Q will eventually become true.
+=> - Implies.
+Expresses relationships?
+<>[] - Eventually-Always.
+The end of an algorithm given equation eventually is always true.